cedricdelpoux/gatsby-source-google-docs/README.md

 date: 2019-01-01
 ```

+> There are special metadata
+>
+> -   For folders:
+>     -   `exclude: true`: Exclude the folder and its documents
+>     -   `skip: true`: Remove the folder from slug but keep its documents
+> -   For documents:
+>     -   `index:true`: Use document as the folder index
+>     -   `page: false`: Prevent page creation when `createPages` option is set to `true`

 -   Spread metadata into the tree using folders metadata.

 > ⬆️ For the tree example above:
 >
 > -   Every node will have `template: page` defined as default excepts if you redefine it later.
 > -   You need to create 3 different templates: `page` (default), `home`, `post`.
 [Checkout the example template](./example/src/templates/page.js)
+> -   "en" folder will be removed from slug because of `skip: true`

 -   Exclude folders and documents using `exclude: true`.
 Perfect to keep drafts documents.
 One you want to publish a page, juste move the document one level up.